metalsoft-io/metalcloud-sdk-go/docs/UpdateEndpointInterface.md

 NewUpdateEndpointInterfaceWithDefaults instantiates a new UpdateEndpointInterface object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetNetworkEquipmentInterfaceId

-`func (o *UpdateEndpointInterface) GetNetworkEquipmentInterfaceId() float32`

-GetNetworkEquipmentInterfaceId returns the NetworkEquipmentInterfaceId field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceIdOk

-`func (o *UpdateEndpointInterface) GetNetworkEquipmentInterfaceIdOk() (*float32, bool)`

-GetNetworkEquipmentInterfaceIdOk returns a tuple with the NetworkEquipmentInterfaceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceId

-`func (o *UpdateEndpointInterface) SetNetworkEquipmentInterfaceId(v float32)`

-SetNetworkEquipmentInterfaceId sets NetworkEquipmentInterfaceId field to given value.

-### HasNetworkEquipmentInterfaceId

-`func (o *UpdateEndpointInterface) HasNetworkEquipmentInterfaceId() bool`

-HasNetworkEquipmentInterfaceId returns a boolean if a field has been set.

 ### GetMacAddress